defano/chicago-oasis/README.md

 }
 ```

-The "ACCESS_INDEX" property should contain a numeric value representing the relative level of desertification for the corresponding area relative to every other area.
-The ACCESS_INDEX values are an abstract (they have no units) relative measure of business accessibility in the corresponding area and may contain any numeric value in the range of 0..MAX_SAFE_INT.
+The `ACCESS_INDEX` property should contain a numeric value representing the relative level of desertification for the corresponding area relative to every other area.
+The `ACCESS_INDEX` values are an abstract (they have no units) relative measure of business accessibility in the corresponding area and may contain any numeric value in the range of 0..MAX_INT.
 At runtime, the application will determine the range of values in the dataset and, for each area, calculate its percent penetration into the range.
 This "penetration" value is then used to assign a shade.

 #### Critical Business Lists